rebeccajr/color-clock/README.md

 # color_clock

+This program was written in Processing.
-code in processing (download at processing.org)
+(download at processing.org)

 colored orb that maps current time to color